Antibody Validation Strategies: CiteAb introductory guides

 An overview

 Orthogonal strategies for antibody validation involve the use of an antibody-dependent and an antibody-independent method in parallel.
-Similar results should be obtained for what the antibody is trying to measure and detect in a variety of different samples.
+Similar results should be obtained for what the antibody is trying to measure in a variety of different samples.

 At CiteAb, we have collected over 14,000 supplier orthogonal validations for commercially available antibodies.